DefNotAvg/Proxy-Scraper/README.md

 # Proxy Scraper

-A simple program to scrape US proxies from various sites.
+A simple program to scrape proxies from various sites.

 ## Getting Started